 What are Porcelain Tiles?

-After the baking it is time to cut the tiles.
+After baking, it is time to cut the tiles.
 The hardness of the material allows it to be cut with defined and precise edges.
-The classic square and rectangle shapes are the most common, but there are many different forms of the tiles.
+The classic square and rectangle shapes are the most common, but there are many different forms of tiles.
 After all, the variety of colors and shapes that tiles come in is one of the most fun aspects of the flooring.

 Difference Between Ceramic Tile vs. Porcelain Tile